-The quality standards have been calculated in line with the requirements of the Electricity Distribution Services Default Price-Quality Path Determination 2015 which came into effect on 1 April 2015.
-The quality standards for the period from Y/E 31 March 2021 will be set by the Commerce Commission in late 2019.
+The quality standards have been calculated in line with the requirements of the relevant Electricity Distribution Services Default Price-Quality Path Determination.
+A Determination is issued every five years, with the latest being released for the periods from Y/E 31 March 2021, setting new quality standards from that period onwards.